: Anya Cam

 With a strong culinary team in place — plus new director of wine Brian Cook, who oversees a 500-label portfolio focused on Oregon wines — the chef seeks to continue to elevate the dining experience for guests.
 “It’s not just about my vision here,” he says.
 “It’s cultivating the talent and helping them grow.”

+The ever-evolving menu for the intimate restaurant shines a spotlight on foods indigenous to the Americas.
+This means bushels of tomatoes, squash and beans but also the bounty Oregon’s famed agriculture in the Willamette Valley provides.
 The spacious kitchen takes its farm-to-table approach seriously, expending the effort needed to transform raw materials into fine dining.
 The team creates its own charcuterie from premium meats, including bacon, ham and terrines.
-Each week, they receive sustainably farmed white sturgeon from Fort Klamath in Southern Oregon, breaking down the whole fish and using as much of it as they can.
+For example, they receive sustainably farmed white sturgeon from Fort Klamath in Southern Oregon, breaking down the whole fish and using as much of it as they can.
 That might include a seared preparation served with ivory lentils and garden purple cauliflower.
 Even hamburgers are all made in-house, says Strong — from the Wagyu steak trim to freshly baked buns and homemade pickles.

 Plates of food - soup, charcuterie and chicken dish.